 BYOD: This stands for Bring Your Own Device.
 It allows guards to use their own mobile devices to perform actions for which they would usually use site or zone licenses.
 Generate a department license, and you can use department licenses to clock in for and work shifts anywhere the guard is scheduled.

 Split Shift: A shift is divided between more than one guard.
 One example of when you might split a shift is when a guard goes requires an absence halfway through a shift, and a different guard is selected to work the rest of the shift.
 It can split from within a shift tile on a schedule or the Live Schedule in the BackOffice.

 Shift Notes: Shift Notes can be either system or user-generated.
 They can be viewed and added from within shift tiles and under Schedules and Attendance under Shift Notes.
 Some examples of system-generated shift notes include time approval, changing a guard or setting a shift to vacant, and manual shift acknowledgments.

 Vacant Shifts: Shifts to which no guard is assigned.

 Batch Time Clock: A schedules and attendance feature that allows administrators to employees in and out.

 Unconfirmed Shifts: Shifts of which guards have been notified but which they have not confirmed via email.

-Proposal Queue: A schedules and attendance feature that allows administrators to punch guards in and out for their shifts.
+Proposal Queue: A schedules and attendance feature allowing administrators to punch guards in and out for their shifts.

 Unplanned Shifts: Shifts that you worked but that did not appear on a schedule.

 System Exceptions: System-generated tickets that are created when unplanned events occur.
-Some examples of events that create system exceptions include late lone worker check-ins, GPS disabled on a device, and uncovered shifts.
+Examples of events that create system exceptions include late lone worker check-ins, GPS disabled on a device and uncovered shifts.

 IVR: An abbreviation for interactive voice response.
-This TrackTik Scheduling feature allows you to select a number that guards can call to clock in and out, take breaks, and be transferred to a supervisor.
+This TrackTik Scheduling feature allows you to select a number guards can call to clock in and out, take breaks, and transfer to a supervisor.